Insulator (electricity): Sheath insulator

-An insulator that protects a full length of bottom-contact third rail.
+Sheath insulators are insulators that protect a full-length of bottom-contact third rail.
+Sheath insulators must protect the full length to prevent accidental conduction or contact.
+Sheath insulators also protect the third rail physically.

+Sheath insulators are commonly made out of epoxy, due to its longevity and low conductivity.
+Ceramic is another choice, and is often used in addition to plastic.

 Suspension insulators

 Pin-type insulators are unsuitable for voltages greater than about 69 kV line-to-line.
-Higher transmission voltages use suspension insulator strings, which can be made for any practical transmission voltage by adding insulator elements to the string.

 Higher voltage transmission lines usually use modular suspension insulator designs.
 The wires are suspended from a 'string' of identical disc-shaped insulators that attach to each other with metal clevis pin or ball-and-socket links.
 The advantage of this design is that insulator strings with different breakdown voltages, for use with different line voltages, can be constructed by using different numbers of the basic units.
+String insulators can be made for any practical transmission voltage by adding insulator elements to the string.
 Also, if one of the insulator units in the string breaks, it can be replaced without discarding the entire string.

 Each unit is constructed of a ceramic or glass disc with a metal cap and pin cemented to opposite sides.
 To make defective units obvious, glass units are designed so that an overvoltage causes a puncture arc through the glass instead of a flashover.
 The glass is heat-treated so it shatters, making the damaged unit visible.
 However the mechanical strength of the unit is unchanged, so the insulator string stays together.

 Standard suspension disc insulator units are 25 cm in diameter and 15 cm long, can support a load of 80-120 kN, have a dry flashover voltage of about 72 kV, and are rated at an operating voltage of 10–12 kV.
 However, the flashover voltage of a string is less than the sum of its component discs, because the electric field is not distributed evenly across the string but is strongest at the disc nearest to the conductor, which flashes over first.
 Metal grading rings are sometimes added around the disc at the high voltage end, to reduce the electric field across that disc and improve flashover voltage.

 In very high voltage lines the insulator may be surrounded by corona rings.
 These typically consist of toruses of aluminium (most commonly) or copper tubing attached to the line.
 They are designed to reduce the electric field at the point where the insulator is attached to the line, to prevent corona discharge, which results in power losses.